|

 Champagne Stakes-G1 to Complexity after a bad start but a fever kept him out of

-the Breeders' Cup Juvenile.
-At 3 he was fourth in a roughly run Mucho Macho Man
+the Breeders' Cup Juvenile-G1.
+At 3 he was fourth in a roughly run Mucho Macho

-Stakes, then won the Fountain of Youth Stakes-G2 (8.5f.), only to come in third
+Man Stakes, then won the Fountain of Youth Stakes-G2 (8.5f.), only to come in

-in the Florida Derby-G1 after a bumpy start.
-In the Kentucky Derby-G1 he was moved
+third in the Florida Derby-G1 after a bumpy start.
+In the Kentucky Derby-G1 he

-up to second behind Country House after Maximum Security was DQd.
-He won the Dwyer
+was moved up to second behind Country House after Maximum Security was DQd.
+He

-Stakes-G2 (8f.) by daylight despite his rider losing his whip, then won the Travers
+won the Dwyer Stakes-G2 (8f.) by daylight despite his rider losing his whip, then

-Vekoma, then fourth in the Whitney Stakes-G1 before seconds in the Kelso Handicap-G2
+(8f.) behind Vekoma, then fourth in the Whitney Stakes-G1 before seconds in the

-and Clark Stakes-G1.
-At 5 he was fifth in Pegasus World Cup-G1 in January, and
+Kelso Handicap-G2 and Clark Stakes-G1.
+At 5 he was fifth in Pegasus World Cup-G1

-won the Philip H. Iselin Stakes-G3 (8.5f.) after a long layoff.
-He was fourth
+in January, and won the Philip H. Iselin Stakes-G3 (8.5f.) after a long layoff.

-in the Woodward Stakes-G1, second in the Fayette Stakes-G2 and ended his career
+He was fourth in the Woodward Stakes-G1, second in the Fayette Stakes-G2 and ended

-when fifth in the Cigar Mile-G1.
+his career when fifth in the Cigar Mile-G1.
 He won 7 out of 20 races over 4 years.
-Code of

-Honor wasn't a big horse, only 16.0 hands but he was eye catching with 4 white
+Code of Honor wasn't a big horse, only 16.0 hands but he was eye catching with

 crop.
 His yearlings averaged a weak $24,155.
 A good 2-year-old himself, the odds